MichielvNederpelt/TMD-ASSIGN-2/README.md

 This script will split the sentences into a number of different dictionary representations in a to be created conll file depending on the number of predicates in the sentence.
 The sentence, per predicate, will show a dictionary with seqeunce of words, BIO-representation of tokens and predicate_sense as keys.
 To run on different files (than develop and train) adjust list at the bottom of the script and run.

+## Description of the classification task for argument classification:
+The argument classification task is a task which concernes the characterization of events.
+In order to do so, predicate(s) of a sentence need to be identified.
+A predicate is the main token that establishes 'what' took place.
+Other information, such as
+'who', 'where', 'when' to 'whom' provide more information about the event, and therefore it's important to be able to identify them.
+So the primary task is to identify the predicates and the associated arguments (either participants or properties).
+After this is done, a system will be trained on the identified labels which can be tested on new test data.

 ## Description of predicate and argument extraction:

 First, the dataset (Universal proposition banks)  was preprocessed in such a way that all predicates and arguments were found.
 This was done by counting all the extra columns in our dataset, which denote an extra predicate.
 Then, the sentence was duplicated the same amount of times as the previous count.
 Each duplicated sentence focused on a seperate predicate and it's arguments.